Voting has ended, and the winners are here!

 — Colors of the Dark Rebekah McKendry and Elric Kane celebrate latest horror releases.

-— Faculty of Horror Hosted by Andrea Subissati and Alexandra West.
+— Discover the Horror Hosts Kitley, AuBuchon, and Glonek discuss conventions and films.— Faculty of Horror Hosted by Andrea Subissati and Alexandra West.

-— Frankenstein Minute Podcast now dissecting SON (1939) minute by minute.
+— Frankenstein Minute Podcast dissects the Universal classics minute by minute.

 — Grimm Life Collective Visits to real-life horror film locations.